HISTORY

 and needs assessment/resource mapping services.
 Dennis

-has worked with all facets of the economy: private for
+worked with all facets of the economy: private for

 profit, private non-profit, public and community-based

 organizations.
-In addition to analytical work, he has
+In addition to analytical work, he designed professional ethics and evaluation curricula

 and/or provided training and instruction for many of